-G.3.4 Additional proficiency testing requirements
+G.3.4 Additional proficiency testing requirements 17ACVT testing

 G.3.4.1 Initial Accreditation: A proficiency test is a step in the initial accreditation process for the 17ACVT test method.
-The laboratory shall demonstrate the ability to use and maintain a test harness that correctly works with the Automated Cryptographic Validation Protocol (ACVP) testing architecture.
-The laboratory shall also communicate a plan for responsibly managing the NIST issued key used to access the ACVP server and for maintaining the test harness in a configuration management system.
+The laboratory shall demonstrate the ability to use and maintain a test environment that correctly works with the ACVTS servers.
+The laboratory shall also communicate a plan for responsibly managing the NIST issued key used to access the ACVTS server and for maintaining the test harness in a configuration management system.